The Story

 First, to call the process "invention, pure and simple", gilds the lily.
 His efforts to make a practical light bulb were noble, but Edison lost a number of embarrassing patent cases about whose idea it actually was.

 And frankly, three thousand experiments to find a suitable filament seems an awful lot like inefficiency.
-So inefficient, that he needed scores of assistants, a number of whom were charged with "ransack[ing]...every corner of the globe" for the "queerest materials", until they happened upon bamboo.
+So inefficient, that he needed scores of assistants, a number of whom were charged with "ransack[ing]...every corner of the globe" for the "queerest materials"..

 It sounds like a "discovery" to me.